Calvin-Kuo/calvinkuo/src/data/about.md

 # Currently

-I am a Senior System Engineering Manager at [AT&T](https://att.com) within the Data Artificial Intelligence team.
+I am a Senior System Engineering Manager at [AT&T](https://att.com) working within the Data Artificial Intelligence team.
 I spearhead the end-to-end development of AT&T's artificial intelligence (AI) diagnostic software to astutely ingest and process 4G/5G broadband and geoloation metrics from millions of Android OS devices nationwide.
 The insights generated accelerates network performance optimization, improves anomaly detection, and drives forward critical AI-driven initiatives such as wireless emergency alerts --which were used to notify people during the January 2025 Los Angeles wildfires.
 I own the planning, development, testing, and launch of over 15 software release candidates each year.
 Consistently, I cross-functionally collaborate with software engineers, data analysts, quality assurance engineers, legal, marketing, and OEMs (i.e.: Google, Samsung, Motorola) to deliver deliver quality and timely software solutions.
 <br/><br/>
 I have learned how to build teams, manage people, shape culture, develop relationships with customers, and triage critical issues in the development lifecycle.
 As a manager, I enjoy engaging with stakeholders to identify market opportunities and break complex problems down into actionable roadmaps.
 Serving as the critical bridge between technology and business, I have been able to touch many parts of the organization –from engineering teams to sales, marketing, and legal.
 My approach to product and project management is to experiment, build, fail fast, and think creatively and holistically to deliver game-changing technology innovations.
 <br/><br/>